Zoning Ordinance Amendments Nov. 1st 2013

 The County Commissioners established a Planning Board and a Board of Adjustment.
 These Board are set in place to oversee zoning, plan for future development and growth along with handling appeals and conditional uses.

 The current Citizens of Madison County owe a debt of gratitude to the Leadership and voters of the County who had the foresight in 1974 to implement county wide zoning.
 Zoning was not intended to tell everyone what to do with their land, but to regulate the development and growth that the county has.
-Orderly land use planning ensures property owners that they will have a voice in decisions made regarding land use planning that may directly affect them.
+Orderly land use planning ensures property owners that they will have a voice in decisions made regarding land use decisions that may directly affect them.

 The towns of Mars Hill, Marshall and Hot Springs respectively each have their on zoning.
 They adopted ordinances, and have appointed boards of their own to oversee the planning and zoning.
 For information on how to contact them please go to our contacts link.